Common Standards Monitoring (CSM)

 - Supported by limited, more detailed monitoring.

-which are reasons why sites are protected.
-For example, they
+protected.
+For example, they might be

 - seals, butterflies, breeding birds